epfl-ada/ada-2021-project-sars/README.md

 - Topic Modeling (cluster on certain topics) - use all the topics we can find from the parsing (for the baseline) (Simon & Saad)
-- After the Topic Modeling:
+- After the Topic Modeling: extract relevant information from quotes for each topic (such as context, sentiment, etc) And infer some conclusions based on the infered information.
+Focuse on the rest of the information in each quotation (Raphael & Antoine)
 - Once the topic modeling is done: